arnaudin/arnaudin.github.io/_projects/brightidea.md

   - section_layout: 2col
     images:
-      - caption: 'Copy ideas from one innovation pipeline to another'
+      - caption: 'Move and copy ideas from one innovation pipeline to another'
-        description: 'Copy ideas from one innovation pipeline to another'
+        description: 'Move and copy ideas from one innovation pipeline to another'
         url: '/projects/brightidea/brightidea-move-copy.gif'
         width:
         height: